 In March 2015 the Heritage Lottery Fund awarded the project £1 million to repair key architectural and landscape features and relink the fragmented parcels of land of the historic Deepdene Estate with the new Deepdene Trail.

-The project will ran for two years and engaged the local community through a number of education activities and delivered a dedicated website, Virtual Tour and App.
+The project ran for two years and engaged the local community through a number of education activities and delivered a dedicated website, Virtual Tour and App.

 The new Deepdene Trail opened in September 2016.
 The circular walk takes in the rise and fall of one of the Country’s most significant lost landscapes through 300 years of history.
 From its humble beginnings to its zenith and its ultimate demise, the trail reveals the story of Deepdene.